Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: Preliminaries

 \textit{Reversibility}, on the other hand, requires that the mapping $\boldsymbol{x} \mapsto R_{\boldsymbol{x}}$ be injective.
-In other words, distinct RoPE encodings should correspond to distinct positions, ensuring that the absolute position can be uniquely recovered without information loss.
+This ensures that the absolute position can be uniquely recovered from its encoding without information loss.
 Formally, this condition is expressed as:

-In summary, the goal of this paper is to construct position-dependent RoPE transformations $R_{\boldsymbol{x}}$ that has relativity, as in Eq. \eqref{eq:nd relativity} and reversibity, as in Eq. \eqref{eq:nd reversibility}.